The impact of being late on your team and the customer

 According to a survey conducted by workforce management company WorkYard:

-Then there are some employees who tend to be a little more inventive like, “I need to take the day off because it’s my dog’s birthday, and I need to get ready for the party.”
+Then there are some employees who tend to be a little more inventive like, “I need to take the day off because there is supposed to be a thunderstorm today and my dog is afraid of the thunder.”
+While you can definitely empathize, this is not a good reason to miss work.

 Within the call center, schedule adherence has the most significant impact on customers and has a direct impact on the average speed of answer and wait times.
 Whether it is being absent, arriving late to work, or late logging back in after a break, as agents struggle to make up the gap left by a tardy or absent agent, customers will inevitably experience longer wait times and a lower quality of service.